by Cath Bore

 Between where you stand and where I stand is not that big a distance, as the crow flies, and there’s a bridge over the track, one with a short staircase up and down.
 The muscles in my legs tighten and tense before my brain has time to think.
 They’re saying go for it.
 RUN.

 It won’t take long.
 You aren’t far.
 You’re closer than the weekend.
 But a train pulls in, cutting between us, slicing our world into two.
 People around me move, and quickly.
 They lunge and punch forward in a solid block, stealing my air, shuffling, twisting, turning, stuffing themselves in between narrow doors.
 When they’re gone, and the train’s gone, and the noise is gone, so are you.
 There’s flat empty concrete where you stood, like you were never here in the first place.
 The entire platform is clean, empty of anything and anybody.
 It’s rush hour, after all, and everyone has somewhere they have to be.

-Cath Bore is a writer of fiction and fact in Liverpool, published in Mslexia, NFFD anthologies, Know Your Place: Essays on the Working Class (Dead Ink Books 2017), DUSK: Solstice Shorts (Arachne Press 2018).
+Cath Bore (now writing as Cath Holland) is a writer of fiction and fact in Liverpool, published in Mslexia, NFFD anthologies, Know Your Place: Essays on the Working Class (Dead Ink Books 2017), DUSK: Solstice Shorts (Arachne Press 2018).